 What will my skin feel like after a chemical peel for sun damage?

 The state of your skin after a peel depends on the type of chemical used and your skin type.
 Superficial peels have limited effects.
 Medium peels as for sun damage may cause some redness and irritation, and the deeper peels may require 10-14 days to recover.

 How many chemical peels will I need to remove sun damage?

-Generally chemical peels are done once every 2-3 weeks, until the desired results are achieved.
-A home skincare regiment will insure better outcome and long lasting results.
+Generally, chemical peels are done once every 2-3 weeks until the desired results are achieved.
+A home skincare regimen will ensure better outcomes and long-lasting results.
 Maintenance peels can then be performed once a month.

 How long do the chemical peels for sun damage results last?